rmdelapaz/blender_intro/continue_updated.md

 ### Proven Analogies:
 - Blender = "digital sculpting studio"
-- Figure hierarchy = "family tree" or "mobile"
+- Meshes = "digital clay" or "wire sculpture"
-- Morphs = "volume knobs on a mixing board"
-- Props = "set dressing for a movie"
+- Modifiers = "magic filters that change your object"
+- Materials = "paint and texture"
 - Lighting = "painting with light"
-- Scene building = "set designer for a movie"
+- Rendering = "taking a photograph of your 3D scene"
-- Ground plane = "stage floor" or "foundation"

 ### Common Patterns:
 - Start sections with relatable questions